128technology/docs/docs/cc_fips_config_audit_event.md

 The provisioning events are generated for software download and upgrades as well as for configuration changes that are processed on the router.
 For configuration changes the event contains a diff of the configuration change that triggered the event.
 These are implicit events and cannot be disabled via configuration.

 ## Basic Configuration
-The configuration for audit logging is performed within the `system > audit` branch within a `router` hierarchy.
+The configuration for audit logging is performed under the `system > audit` branch in the `router` hierarchy.
 In most cases, the only configuration required for enabling audit logging is adding it to the `router` element for your Authority's conductor.
-For cases where an SSR router is not managed by a conductor, its audit logging configuration is similarly added to the `system > audit` branch of its `router` hierarchy.
+For cases where an SSR router is not managed by a conductor, audit logging configuration is added to the `system > audit` branch of the `router` hierarchy.

 If `auditd` fails to start or is prevented from running, an immediate, real-time message is displayed to all users indicating that the audit logging capability is impacted.
 This message persists until the failure is resolved.